ImmutableWebApps/aws-lambda-edge-example/README.md

 ### Version deployment

-Once the app and assets are deployed, deploy any version to any stage by updating the corresponding parameter.
+Once the app and assets are deployed, deploy any version by updating the corresponding parameter.

-For example, use version 1.0.0 on test with
+For example, use version 1.0.0 by default on the live stage

 ```
 aws ssm put-parameter --overwrite --type "String" \
-  --name "/aws-lambda-edge/test/appVersion" \
+  --name "/aws-lambda-edge/live/appVersion" \
   --value "1.0.0"
 ```